zemendaniel/groupchat/README.md

 [![Download Now](https://img.shields.io/badge/Download%20Now-%23007ACC?style=for-the-badge&logo=github&logoColor=white)](https://github.com/zemendaniel/groupchat/releases/latest)

 A fast, lightweight, cross‑platform LAN group chat application built with .NET and Avalonia.
 Simple to set up, easy to use, and designed to work on Windows, macOS, and Linux.
-Perfect for chatting in a school class room for example, or quickly sending a hyperlink to a co-worker.
+Perfect for chatting in a school class room, or quickly sending a link to a co-worker.

 ### If you like this project, please star this repo :)